What is a Dental Crown?

 - Restoring a broken tooth

-Pain or Sensitivity When Biting – This usually means that the crown is too high on the tooth.
-If this is the case, the dentist will be able fix the problem by adjusting the crown.
+- Pain or Sensitivity When Biting – This usually means that the crown is too high on the tooth.
+If this is the case, our dentists will be able to adjust the crown.

-Chip in a Porcelain Crown – Resin can be used to repair the remaining crown.
-If the chipping is extensive, the entire crown may need to be replaced.
+- Chip in a Porcelain Crown – Resin can be used to repair the remaining crown.
+If the chipping is extensive, patients may need an entirely new crown.

-In some cases, a dental crown may fall off entirely.
-If this happens, contact the dentist immediately.
-The dentist may be able to replace the crown or create a new crown if necessary.
+- Missing Dental Crown – if the dental crown falls off entirely.
+Our dentists may be able to replace or create a new crown as necessary.